Jeremiah-Clark/Tool-Markdown_to_Medium/README.md

 # “Markdown → Medium” Tool

+> **TL;DR**: Download the **Markdown_to_Medium.zip** file, unpack it into a single folder.
+Open the **md-to-medium.html** file in a web browser, paste your markdown-formatted text into the left editor pane.
+Click the "Copy for Medium" button, then paste into the Medium editor.

 Moving Markdown text into Medium can be a tedious process.
 Medium uses a bespoke What You See Is What You Get (WYSIWYG) editor that doesn’t translate Markdown syntax.
 After manually reformatting my first Medium post, I decided there had to be a better way.
 With LLM assistance, I created **Markdown → Medium**, which I am offering for free.

 ## What It Is